ibexa/documentation-user/docs/creating_content_basic.md

     ## Working with a Landing Page

-    Landing Pages are a special Content Type available in eZ Enterprise that can be used as entrance points to your website.
-    Instead of regular Fields a Landing Page has a number of zones onto which you can drop different dynamic blocks.

     Landing Pages, in contrast with regular content, are best created from the Page mode.
     You can do this by activating **Create** in the upper right corner of the screen and selecting **Landing Page**.